 We set off from Gretton Village Hall, and followed the Jurassic Way as far as Harringworth Lodge and the lake.
 At the end of the lake, we turned right just after a hedge, instead of left towards the Lodge.
 We crossed two fields then the minor road between Deene and Spanhoe.
 The path continues in a straight line across four fields towards a small wood, called Bantrup Bushes.
-At that point we turned left and shortly after the end of the wood, right, following the hedge until we turned right on to a track which joins Red Lodge Road and crosses the A43 by a bridge.
+At that point we turned right and shortly after the end of the wood, left, following the hedge until we turn right and join a surfaced track.
+This leads to Red Lodge Road and we turn left and cross the A43 by a bridge.

-The road turns left, and joins the main village road, where we turned right.
+The road turns leftat a junction, and joins the main village road, where we turned right.
 There is a bridge over the Willow Brook.

 We made our way to the church, opposite the Queen's Head pub.